microsoft/Power-CAT-Copilot-Studio-Kit/ENABLE-AUTHENTICATION.md

 ## Modify the user authentication application

-To enable user authentication support on **Copilot Studio Kit**, dataverse environment URL has to be added as single-page application redirect URI on the application registration used for the user authentication.
+To enable user authentication support on **Copilot Studio Kit**, Dataverse environment URL has to be added as single-page application redirect URI on the application registration used for the user authentication.

 Please note that user authentication has to be enabled in **Microsoft Copilot Studio** and application registration created before proceeding with these steps.